Martchus/cpp-utilities/README.md

 * dealing with dates and times
 * conversion of primitive data types to byte-buffers and vice versa (litte-endian and big-endian)
 * common string conversions/operations, eg.
-    - character set conversion via iconv
+    - character set conversions via iconv
     - split, join, find and replace
     - conversion from number to string and vice verca
     - encoding/decoding base-64